ENHANCING MRV CAPACITY FOR JURSIDICTIONAL REDD+ PROGRAMS

 The Project report provides an overview of the activities completed and a description of the deliverables achieved through project implementation.

-Low resolution PDF version of 30m improved biomass maps for Peruvian regions.
+Low resolution PDF version of the biomass maps for Mato Grosso.

 A summary of the estimated biomass densities and uncertainty from improved biomass maps.